emmercm/www/src/blog/_amortize-your-learning.md.md

 Don't you wish that past you had left bread crumbs for future you?
 Archaeology will likely take you less time your second time, but it will still be costly (and likely cause a lot of frustration).
 Previously spending even ten minutes to have written some documentation could have saved you days of frustration.
 Be selfish, leave future you some bread crumbs today!

-Here are some example how-to topics:

-- How-to run your service or its tests locally - it might not be straight-forward
-- How-to remotely SSH into your service - your team instructions might differ from others in your organization

 ## Audience two: your organization

 ## Audience three: the public